ppe-detection/stream-ingest-service/README.md

 # stream-ingest-service
-The Stream Ingest Service is responsible for receiving and processing the continuous video streams from all connected cameras.
-It extracts image frames, applies pre-processing steps, and runs them through the Object Detection Model to determine whether individuals in the lab are properly wearing their required protective equipment.
+The Stream Ingest Service is responsible for receiving and processing continuous video streams from all connected cameras.
+It captures image frames, performs light pre-processing, and sends each frame to the object-detection-model for analysis.

+This service acts as the bridge between real-world camera feeds and the AI detection pipeline.
+It ensures that raw footage from multiple sources is efficiently ingested, converted into analyzable image data, and routed through the detection system.

+Camera Feed
+   ↓
+Stream-Ingest-Service (frame capture, pre-processing) ↓
+Object-Detector-Service (YOLO, PyTorch)
+   ↓
+Event Broker / Alerting / Dashboard